Updated: May 20

 Berberine also offers benefits to women with PCOS.
 For example, women with PCOS may have higher insulin levels than women of the same weight without the condition.
 As a potent insulin sensitizer, berberine effectively lowers blood glucose and improves metabolic markers associated with this condition.

 Research has found Berberine to be as effective as Metformin in improving women’s blood glucose levels with PCOS, but without any gastrointestinal side-effects often experienced with this medication .

 How does Berberine help with acne?

 When it comes to skin health, berberine is fast becoming a popular supplement for acne-prone skin.
 Therefore, I often recommend berberine to clients with acne as part of their supplement protocol.
 So how does berberine help with acne?

 In 2012, Iranian researchers carried out a study on berberine and acne.
 During the four-week study, the researchers gave 50 teenagers (aged 12 to 17) either 600mg of barberry or a placebo supplement.
 Berberine is one of the active components of barberry.
 Both males and females took part in the study in equal numbers.
 The study showed that berberine successfully reduced acne by 45% in just four weeks .

 Berberine also benefits skin health as it helps with intestinal permeability, also known as ‘leaky gut.’
-Leaky gut can play a role in acne by triggering inflammation and making symptoms worse.
+A leaky gut can play a role in acne by triggering inflammation and making symptoms worse.
 If you want to find out more about the link between skin and gut health, you can read my full article here.

 Berberine’s effect on insulin sensitivity further benefits skin health and acne.
 Having excess insulin in your blood can cause your oil glands to produce more oil, increasing breakouts.